tiprankstipranks

 The floor covering industry is sensitive to changes in general economic conditions, such as consumer confidence, income and spending, corporate and government spending, interest rate levels, availability of credit and demand for housing.
 Significant or prolonged declines in the U.S. or global economies could have a material adverse effect on the Company's business.

-Downturns in the U.S. and global economies negatively impact the floor covering industry and the Company's business.
 The Company derives a majority of its sales from residential and commercial construction and remodeling.
-During times of economic uncertainty or decline, end consumers tend to spend less on remodeling their homes.
+During times of economic uncertainty or downturns, end consumers tend to reduce spending on home remodeling.
 Likewise, new home construction and the corresponding need for new flooring materials tends to slow during recessionary periods.
-In addition, the combination of high interest rates and inflation has made mortgages less affordable and has increased the cost of home improvement projects, impacting the demand for the Company's products.
+In addition, the combination of high interest rates and inflation has negatively impacted mortgage affordability and increased the cost of home improvement projects, adversely affecting demand for the Company's products.
 Cyclical economic downturns have caused, and could continue to cause, the industry to soften globally or in the local markets in which the Company operates.
-The Company cannot predict when or if interest rates or inflation will stabilize or decrease, and what effect such changes might have on repair and remodeling activities, new construction, product demand, the Company's business, or its financial condition.
+The Company cannot predict whether, when or to what degree elevated interest rates or inflation will further stabilize or decrease, and what effect such changes might have on repair and remodeling activities, new construction or product demand.
 A significant or prolonged decline in residential or commercial remodeling or new construction activity could have a material adverse effect on the Company's business, financial condition, results of operations, and prospects.

 International Operations - Risk 1